AjayNallani/Interview-Prep/README.md

-# Algorithms -- Just a sandbox to play with different algorithms
-## will be populated with multiple snippets for different alogorithms
+# About

+Interview-Prep - Interview prep guide for a Machine Learning engineer

+## Folder structure

+## Credits